jidiasa/GeometryCrafter_jt/README.md

   --model_type determ
 ```

-Run low-resolution inference requires a GPU with ~22GB memory for 640x384 resolution:
+Run low-resolution processing at 2.49 FPS, which requires a GPU with ~22GB memory:

 ```bash
 python run.py \